How to…DIY Album Release

 But it’s a new era now.
 One that has brought considerable challenges to anyone who wishes to make a living as a musician, sure, but along with those challenges have come benefits, too.
 One of those benefits is that today, anyone can release an album independently, and it doesn’t have to cost your life’s savings.

-If you have a few hundred dollars, you can definitely release an album online.
+If you have a few hundred dollars, you can definitely do the DIY album release online.
 The first step is getting the songs recorded and ready to go.
 Only you can can decide how much money you want to invest in actually recording your album.
 Having it professionally produced won’t be cheap, but you can always cut corners by recording the tracks yourself and then having them professionally mastered — which will likely cost you around $10-$40 per song.
 You can find great mastering for cheap on Fiverr.com, particularly from our friend Michael7878.

 Once your album is finished, you’ll need to get it out there for people to listen to.
 Look online for companies like CDBaby and Tunecore to handle your digital distribution.
 Your digital music distributor or artist aggregator will supply your music to online stores and streaming services — this is how to sell your music on iTunes, for example.
 The price model varies by distributor, so you’ll have to do some careful price comparison.
 Some will charge a flat, upfront fee; others will charge annually or take an ongoing percentage of your sales.
 Some are a mix of the three.